anoopreddyyeddula/anoopreddyyeddula/README.md

 This is Anoop.

-I'm currently pursuing my Masters in Computer Science at @Portland State University and will be graduating in June 2024.
+I'm currently pursuing my Masters in Computer Science at Portland State University and will be graduating in June 2024.

 Actively looking for Full time opportunities in Software Engineer/Full-stack/Data Analyst roles.